Estimating treatment effects with competing intercurrent events in randomized controlled trials: Setup and estimand

-Table~\ref{tab::summary_ice_outcome} summarizes the observed ICE types and corresponding composite outcomes, highlighting that competing ICEs complicate the identification of $\tau$.
-When no ICE occurs, the outcome $Y$ is observed and equals the composite outcome since $T > k$.
+Table~\ref{tab::summary_ice_outcome} summarizes the observed IE types and corresponding composite outcomes, highlighting that competing IEs complicate the identification of $\tau$.
+When no IE occurs, the outcome $Y$ is observed and equals the composite outcome since $T > k$.
 When an adverse event is observed, the composite outcome is, by definition, 0.
 However, when a patient discontinues treatment due to relocation, both the outcome $Y$ and the time to the adverse event $T$ are unobserved, and so is the composite outcome.
 We address this challenge and present formal identification results in the following section.